vruusmann/blog/_posts/2019-06-10-converting_sklearn_tpot_pipeline_pmml.md

 This puts AutoML algorithms into a league above conventional hyperparameter tuning algorithms (eg. `sklearn.model_selection.(GridSearchCV, RandomizedSearchCV)`), which can only vary the latter.

 Upon success, the AutoML tool returns one or more fitted pipelines.
 Such machine-generated pipelines are identical to human-generated pipelines in all technical and functional aspects.
-They can be converted to PMML data format using the [`sklearn2pmml` package](https://github.com/jpmml/sklearn2pmml).
+They can be converted to the PMML representation using the [`sklearn2pmml`](https://github.com/jpmml/sklearn2pmml) package.

-TPOT is made available for end users as a Scikit-Learn estimator class.
+TPOT is made available for data scientists as a Scikit-Learn estimator class.
 A TPOT estimator can be fitted and used for prediction using `fit(X, y)` and `predict(X)` methods as usual.
-For more sophisticated application scenarios, the fitted pipeline can be accessed directly as the `fitted_pipeline_` attribute, or exported to Python application code using the `export(path)` method.
+For more sophisticated application scenarios, the fitted pipeline can be accessed directly as the `fitted_pipeline_` attribute, or converted to Python application code using the `export(path)` method.

 Fitted [TPOT estimators cannot be pickled](https://github.com/EpistasisLab/tpot/issues/520) by design.
 This poses a serious problem for the `sklearn2pmml` package, which operates on Pickle files rather than on in-memory Python objects.

-For example, attempting to fit and export an estimator-only `sklearn2pmml.pipeline.PMMLPipeline`:
+For example, attempting to fit and convert an estimator-only `sklearn2pmml.pipeline.PMMLPipeline`:

 ``` python
 from sklearn.datasets import load_iris